Headaches: What you need to know

 4. Brain aneurysm (a bulge in an artery in your brain)

-5. Brain AVM (arteriovenous malformation) — an abnormal formation of brain blood vessels
+5. Brain AVM (arteriovenous malformation) and Dural AV Fistulas— an abnormal formation of brain blood vessels

 6. Brain tumor